SamuelR827/Math350Lab2/README.md

 X and ΔE 00 for Y. Provide the scatter plot with the regression curve and a summary of your regression analysis.
 Comment on how well your model fits the data.

-See the attached picture for the scatter plot:
+See the attached pictures for the scatter plot:

 ![Scatter Plot Degudent](Pictures/Scatter-Plot-Degudent-Group-600x500.png)
 ![Scatter Plot Zirkonzahn](Pictures/Scatter-Plot-Zirkonzahn-Group-600x500.png)